espruino/BangleApps/apps/gipy/README.md

 - the gps might take a long time to start initially (see the assisted gps update app).
 - gps signal is noisy : there is therefore a small delay for instant speed. sometimes you may jump somewhere else.
+- if you adventure in gorges the gps signal will become garbage.
 - your gpx trace has been decimated and approximated : the **REAL PATH** might be **A FEW METERS AWAY**
 - sometimes the watch will tell you that you are lost but you are in fact on the path.
 It usually figures again the real gps position after a few minutes.
 It usually happens when the signal is acquired very fast.